serversideup/amplitudejs/README.md

 ### Using visualizations

-AmplitudeJS 2.0 introduces visualizations which are as easy to use as the rest of AmplitudeJS' features.
+Amplitude.js 2.0 introduces visualizations which are as easy to use as the rest of Amplitude.js' features.
-A simple structure to build visualizations is also there for developers who want to add a visualization to the AmplitudeJS visualization library.
+A simple structure to build visualizations is also there for developers who want to add a visualization to the Amplitude.js visualization library.
 The downside is that not all browsers support the Web Audio API.
-AmplitudeJS handles this as well by letting you swap out the visualizatoin for album art through a setting in the config.
+Amplitude.js handles this as well by letting you swap out the visualizatoin for album art through a setting in the config.
 Otherwise the visualization element is just removed from the document so errors don't occur.

 To use a visualization, you will have to download the visualization object of your choice.
 These are found in the visualization directory on this github.
-For this example we will be using a visualization adapted from https://github.com/michaelbromley/soundcloud-visualizer/blob/master/js/app.js which converted to AmplitudeJS is in /visualizations/michaelbromley.js.
+For this example we will be using a visualization adapted from https://github.com/michaelbromley/soundcloud-visualizer/blob/master/js/app.js which converted to Amplitude.js is in /visualizations/michaelbromley.js.

 After downloading the visualization, you need to add the script AFTER you define the AmpitudeJS script: